Antony Maitland: Career

+His original cover illustration for The Giant Under the Snow by John Gordon (author) is now in the Seven Stories collection at the National Centre for Children's Books, Newcastle upon Tyne.
+In 1974, Maitland's drawings were displayed in a store at Hanover Square, London.

 For his own works, Maitland provided the illustrations for his four books from the early 1960s to the late 1970s.
 After the release of The Secret of the Shed in 1962, Maitland published two more books in the early 1960s before returning to writing with Idle Jack in 1977.
 In 1984, Maitland released a movable book about the theatre titled Encore.

-Apart from illustrations, Maitland has worked in various design fields such as furniture design, graphic design and interior design.
+Apart from illustrations, Maitland worked in various design fields such as furniture design, graphic design and interior design.
 In entertainment, Maitland was a costume designer and set designer for an unreleased movie adaption of The Goose Girl by the Brothers Grimm.
 In Europe, Maitland worked for the National Portrait Gallery and the Chamber of Horrors as part of Madame Tussauds.
-For the Middle East, Maitland has experience as an architect and muralist while also working as a portrait painter for the Shah of Iran.
+For the Middle East, Maitland had experience as an architect and muralist while also working as a portrait painter for the Shah of Iran.

+Death

+Maitland died from cancer at his home in Thorndon, Suffolk, on 7 August 2025, at the age of 90.

 Designs and themes

-For the writing style and setting of his works, Maitland focuses on the literary lettering.
-With his drawings, Maitland uses his early memories and incorporates them into a child's perspective.
-To create his illustrations, Maitland uses line art before applying a wash to them.
+Maitland took a special interest in lettering to help convey period and mood.
+With his drawings, Maitland used his early memories and incorporated them into a child's perspective.
+To create his illustrations, Maitland used line art before applying a wash to them.
 In Stories by Shakespeare, Maitland used watercolours in his drawings for Geraldine McCaughrean's 1995 book.